 They suffer a great deal since more and more poisons are introduced into agriculture and horticulture.

-This development is alarming and there is a need to take decisive counteractions wherever possible.
+This development is alarming, and there is a need to take decisive counteractions wherever possible.

-Because every garden can become a small ark for endangered animals and plants.
+Every garden can become a small ark for endangered animals and plants.

-Species protection in the garden not only helps the animals, but also the gardener.
+Species protection in the garden helps not only the animals but also the gardener.

 A high diversity of species prevents the undisturbed spread of pests.

-Thus if a garden is rich in biodiversity a slug or snail problem would be nipped in the bud.
+Thus if a garden is rich in biodiversity, a slug or snail problem would be nipped in the bud.